Lisa Keiko Kirton

 Mixed media mounted on gesso on canvas, 2020

-Lisa Keiko Kirton: Riding on the Kuroshi Current is one from a collection of small mixed-media paintings.
+Lisa Keiko Kirton: The Sound of Waves, is one from a collection of small mixed-media paintings.
 They are all on display as part of Japan Water.
 Lisa Keiko Kirton made them with great intuition and experiment.
 All of them are about the environment, especially summing up her own experience about the water flows around Japan.
-Essentially they are small visions of great ideas about water, purity and pollution.
+Essentially they are small visions of great ideas about environment, purity and pollution.

 Lisa believes we come from the ocean.
 As she says: “Now, we have to really respect the ocean where we came from.
 So many people go to the beach or take a holiday in front of the ocean, but they never think ‘life originated there. ….The ocean ought to be part of us ….even like a ‘mother’.
 Sadly, we have been consistently polluting the ocean (our mother) with all manner of plastics and waste”.